mikavir/heartcare-hub/README.md

 - **Location Cards**

-    - In the index page, I have created cards that enable site users to redirect themselves to their desired area of centers.
+    - In the index page, I have created cards that enable site users to redirect themselves to their desired area of centres.
 These cards incorporate an interactive zoom hover effect.
 This feature allows site users to easily find information about where they can work.
 The cards redirect them to the location page, which displays hospitals in the desired area.

 ![screenshot](documentation/feature01.png)